jnguyen38/studybuddy/README.md

 ## Future Updates
 1. Sending hashed password through an encryption tunnel to the server to further protect password storage security
-2. Integrating Postman API access/authorization tokens with an expiration time to ensure only authorized users are able to access our data via RESTFUL HTTP requests.
+2. Integrating Postman API access/authorization tokens with an expiration time to ensure only authorized users are able to access our data via HTTP requests.